NoorFatima01/SpotifyClone/README.md

 Moreover, employing cookies for authentication means that we can avoid transmitting user passwords with authentication-requiring requests, providing a layer of protection for sensitive data.

 One drawback of cookies is their expiration after a certain duration, necessitating user reauthentication.
 We can address this challenge using middleware. `Middleware.ts` refreshes the user session before loading server components, ensuring the Supabase client on the server acknowledges and honors an active user session.

+>> TO DO: Look into how and why the 'use-sound' error for type decalration was resolved?
+Why did just creating the index.d.ts file and declaring module in it solved the issue?
+And why was it not reading from the files in node modules?